djeada/Linux-Notes/notes/containers_and_docker.md

  => exporting to image                                       1.0s
 ```

 Notice the order: we copy `requirements.txt` and install dependencies *before* copying application code.
-This exploits Docker's layer caching—if dependencies don't change, Docker reuses the cached layer.
+This exploits Docker's layer caching, if dependencies don't change, Docker reuses the cached layer.

 ```bash
 # Run the newly built image